Gauge Symmetries, Contact Reduction, and Singular Field Theories: Contact Reduction of Singular Systems

 generates $\pi_*\,\textrm{span}(X_H)$.
-A contact vector field is one whose flow preserves the contact distribution; consequently, unless the scaling symmetry of interest is of degree one (which will often be the case) or we restrict ourselves to the zero-set of $H^c$, the vector field $X$ does not generally preserve $\xi=\textrm{ker}\,\eta$.
-Additionally, it is clear that this construction is dependent upon the relation $\mathfrak{L}_DX_H=(\Lambda-1)X_H$, which itself derives from the symplectic Hamiltonian equation of motion $\iota_{X_H}\omega=dH$; as a result, scaling symmetries are strictly dynamical in nature: that is to say, the contact-reduced system faithfully reproduces the original symplectic theory \textit{only} when the equations of motion are satisfied.\\

-In general, the presence of the scaling function $\rho$ introduces a reparameterisation of the temporal coordinate on $C$; in particular, for a scaling symmetry of degree $\Lambda$, trajectories on the symplectic phase space, parameterised by the coordinate $t$, are projected to curves, governed by changes in $\tau$, with $d\tau=\rho^{\Lambda-1}dt$.
+A contact vector field is one whose flow preserves the contact distribution.
+Unless our scaling symmetry is of degree one (which is often the case) or we restrict ourselves to the zero-set of $H^c$, the vector field $X$ does not generally preserve $\xi=\textrm{ker}\,\eta$.
+Further, the presence of the scaling function $\rho$ introduces a temporal reparameterisation on $C$.
+For a scaling symmetry of degree $\Lambda$, trajectories on the symplectic phase space, parameterised by $t$, are projected to curves governed by $\tau$, with $d\tau=\rho^{\Lambda-1}dt$.
 Accordingly, if $(q^i(\tau),p_i(\tau),S(\tau))$ describes an integral curve of (\ref{Eq:XField}), the equations of motion read

 This concludes our introductory treatment of contact reduction, and we now apply these ideas to constrained Hamiltonian systems.
-Note that there are two conceivable ways of proceeding: on the one hand, given a Hamiltonian $H_0$, corresponding to a singular Lagrangian, we may apply the techniques of section (\ref{Subsec:PresymplecticHamiltonianAlgorithm}), deduce the final constraint manifold, and then make the contact reduction.
-Alternatively, we might first identify a scaling degree of freedom within the unconstrained Hamiltonian system, excise this from our ontology, and then use the pre-contact constraint algorithm, to deduce the subset of the reduced space upon which solutions to the contact equations of motion are well-defined.
+Note that there are two ways to proceed: given a Hamiltonian $H_0$, corresponding to a singular Lagrangian, we may deduce the final constraint manifold, and then make the contact reduction, or identify a scaling degree of freedom within the unconstrained Hamiltonian system, excise this from our ontology, and then use the pre-contact constraint algorithm.